cometaj2/huckle/README.rst

 huckle pull \<url>

-    This attempts to auto configure a CLI via the root URL of an HCLI.
+    This attempts to auto create and configure a CLI via the root URL of an HCLI.
 If successful, the CLI can be invoked by name, after restarting the terminal, as if created via "huckle create".

     Note that an existing configuration file is left alone if the command is run multiple times